diku-dk/futhark-website/blog/2023-01-18-how-we-make-the-compiler-crash.md

 to the type checker, so I suspect that the main difference is that we have added a lot more small passes - and while they are perhaps individually small and fast, they do force a full round of type checking.
-I'll have to look at whether we can optimise this a bit.
+I'll have to look at whether we can optimise this a bit. *Update from a few days later: this turned out to be a recent regression due to misplaced strictness annotations.
+After fixing this, overhead is about 10%.*

 No matter how much we optimise internal type checking, there will of course still be a cost, and switching it off will certainly speed up